-This robust native perennial frequents moist woods, thickets, low meadows, swamps, and stream banks.
-Its white tubular Snapdragon-like flowers are said to resemble turtle heads.
-The plant is named for Chelone (rhymes with “baloney”), a nymph of Greek mythology who was punished by being turned into a turtle.
+This robust native perennial occurs frequently throughout the Mid-Atlantic in moist woods, swamps, and stream banks.
+With snapdragon-like flowers, which resemble turtle heads, the plant is named for Chelone (rhymes with “baloney”), a nymph of Greek mythology who was punished by being turned into a tortoise.

 Virginia Cooperative Extension is a partnership of Virginia Tech, Virginia State University, the U.S. Department of Agriculture, and local governments.
 Its programs and employment are open to all, regardless of age, color, disability, gender, gender identity, gender expression, national origin, political affiliation, race, religion, sexual orientation, genetic information, military status, or any other basis protected by law.